 A good scene to start with is a floor plane with three spheres on it.
 Keep everything within a 10x10x10 cube, and position the spheres so that the default camera can easily 'see' them.
-Make sure their centers are at y=0.
+Make sure their centers are at y=0, which is convenient for the debug view.